ices-taf/doc/tutorial-1/README.md

 In this tutorial we'll be looking at the TAF workflow, which is centered on R scripts that are run sequentially.
 They structure the stock assessment into separate steps and what we'll end up with is clean, organized, and reproducible assessments.

-The aim of TAF is to implement a framework to organize *data*, *methods*, and *results* used in ICES assessments, so they are easy to find and rerun later with new data.
+The aim of TAF is to implement a framework to organize *data*, *methods*, and *results* used in ICES assessments, so they're easy to find and rerun later with new data.
 If you look at the diagram showing the TAF workflow and the different components, it's about going from data to analysis and results.

 <img src="taf-diagram.png" alt="TAF diagram" width="700px">